Home » Atlanta » Tourist attractions in Atlanta

 Image: Stonecrest.visitseaquest.com

-SeaQuest Stonecrest is the ultimate sea and land expedition with over 1,200 animals and 300 different species from five continents.
+SeaQuest Stonecrest is the ultimate sea and land expedition with over 1,200 animals and 300 species from five continents.

 Guests can hand-feed Flash the Sloth, feel Stormin’ Norman’s gigantic Sulcata Tortoiseshell, snorkel with Stingrays and Sharks, and take a selfie with Marina the Mermaid, among other activities.